-3.17 Give local authorities a power to propose and secure a federation of two or more schools' governing bodies.
+- 3.17 The Measure gives local authorities a power to propose and secure a federation of two or more school governing bodies.
 Local authorities would have to act in accordance with regulations and have to have regard to statutory guidance in the exercise of this power.
+The Measure makes provision for consultation and includes an enabling power to regulate for additional provisions.
 Regulations and guidance would set out criteria that the local authority would need to consider before proposing federation.
-Examples might include where the local authority considers and are able to evidence that it would be more advantageous to learners than alternative arrangements for governance or organisation.

-3.18 Providing a power for the Welsh Ministers to make regulations relating to the procedure for federation including a different procedure for the federation of small schools.
-A small school would be defined by way of an Order .
-The Order would be based on the numbers of registered pupils at a school, with the policy aim that it would make it more straight forward for local authorities to federate the governing bodies of small schools.
+Examples might include where the local authority considers and are able to evidence that it would be more advantageous to learners than alternative arrangements for governance or organisation. - 3.18 The Measure provides a power for the Welsh Ministers to make regulations relating to the procedure for federation and would allow for a streamlined consultation procedure for the federation of small schools.
+A small school would be defined by way of an Order which would set out the numbers of registered pupils at a school, with the policy aim that it would make it more straight forward for local authorities to federate the governing bodies of small schools.
 The maintaining local authority would decide which school was federated with which.
+The Measure provides a power for the Welsh Ministers to direct the federation of schools causing concern.